owocki/pytrader/readme.md

 ---

-3/26/2016 CALL TO ACTION -- Get this trader to profitability.
+__3/26/2016__ - My test portfolio was initialized with a 1 BTC deposit, and after 2 months and 23,413 trades,  exited with 0.955 BTC.
+The system paid 2.486 BTC in fees to poloniex.
+CALL TO ACTION -- Get this trader to profitability.
 [A strategy is being fleshed out here](https://github.com/owocki/pytrader/issues/1).

 ---